 The views and opinions expressed in this article are those of the author and do not necessarily reflect the official policy or position of The Geopolitics.

-The author is a Research Officer at Chennai Centre for China Studies.
+The author is a Former Research Officer at Chennai Centre for China Studies.
 He has completed his Masters in Political Science from the University of Hyderabad, Telangana, and Bachelors in Political Science (Hons) from Delhi College of Arts and Commerce, University of Delhi.
 His areas of interests include Theories of International Relations, Indian Foreign Policy, Afghanistan-Pakistan Relations, Geopolitics and Security Studies.